obrie/retrokit/manual/settings.md

 ## themes

-The `themes` settings controls:

-* What themes are available to use for EmulationStation
+The `themes` settings controls what themes are available to use for EmulationStation
-* What theme to use for launch images

 The theme actually selected for EmulationStation is determined by the [es_settings.cfg](/config/emulationstation/es_settings.cfg) file.